 By the time we got back to our pod Mr G was exasperated and sick to death of hearing about the night sky.
 Before bed I stood on the decking a while, gazing skywards.
 It’s a night I’ll never forget, and it made the perfect end to a perfect day.

-The next morning we packed and reluctantly left our wonderful wee glamping pod and Uig behind.
+The next morning we packed and reluctantly left our wonderful wee pod and Uig behind.
 We vowed to return and stay longer next time.
-Had we just learned to love Skye?
+We’d enjoyed every second we spent glamping on Skye – had we just learned to love Skye?

 Until next time ……….